Constitution of Myanmar: Amending process

 The ruling party and opposition parties have acknowledged that amendments are needed.
 The 2008 constitution reserves 25% of seats in parliament for members of the military, with the most powerful posts given to active-duty or retired generals.
+According to the 2008 Constitution of Myanmar, certain sections require a nation-wide referendum in addition to more than 75% support in both houses of the Pyidaungsu Hluttaw (legislature) to amend, while other sections do not need a referendum to amend.
+The changes that need a referendum must be approved by more than 50% of the registered voters.
+Two amendments without needing the referendum have been made, in 2015 and 2020 respectively.

+First Amendment (2015)

+The first amendment was initiated by the then-ruling party Union Solidarity and Development Party in 2013.
+The Pyidaungsu Hluttaw enacted the amendment on 22 July 2015.

+Second Amendment (2020)

+The National League for Democracy, the then-ruling party, initiated the second process for amendment in 2019.
+The amendment was enacted by the Pyidaungsu Hluttaw on 26 March 2020.

 Content of Constitution

 The Myanmar Constitution has 15 chapters.
 Chapters 4, 5, and 6 concern the separation of powers between the legislature, judiciary, and executive.
-Due to over 50 years of military rule, the Constitution of Myanmar is dominated by the military, with 25% of the seats in both houses of the Assembly of the Union (Pyidaungsu Hluttaw) reserved for military representatives.
-Proposed changes to most parts of the constitution must be approved by more than 75% of both houses of the Assembly of the Union.
+Due to over 50 years of military rule, the Constitution of Myanmar is dominated by the military, with 25% of the seats in both houses of the Pyidaungsu Hluttaw reserved for military representatives.
+Proposed changes to most parts of the constitution must be approved by more than 75% of both houses of Pyidaungsu Hluttaw.
 For some others it must do so then go to a referendum.
 When the referendum is held, the changes must be approved by at least 50% of the registered voters, rather than 50% of those voting.
 A 194-page booklet containing the text in Burmese and English is available to download.